Timinator2000/Algorithm_X/14 - your turn/03 - agent x mission 2 - cont.md

 <BR>

 All that for just one possible mapping of a register word to a cipher word???
-After considering all legitimate combinations of register words and cipher words, what is left is a comprehensive matrix of __what is possible__.
-Because the sets of letters are finite, a comprehensive matrix of __what is NOT possible__ can be determined, and how do we tell Algorithm X what is not possible?
+After considering all legitimate combinations of register words and cipher words, what is left is a comprehensive catalog of __what is possible__.
+Because the sets of letters are finite, a comprehensive catalog of __what is NOT possible__ can be determined, and how do we tell Algorithm X what is not possible?
 We build a list of optional requirements (`me_requirements`) to handle [mutual exclusivity](mutual-exclusivity).

 To make this process just a bit more concrete, each `me_requirement` takes the form: